kirekire95/challenge---2---cra-typescript---yh/README.md

 ### Notes

 - Start with Auth0, and if I need to create my own Auth through Node.js with MongoDB, then use JWT in that case.
+- Moved @types from dependencies to devDependencies.
+By default they were installed to dependencies but I see online that they should be moved to devDependencies.
+- within the theme.tsx I suppose I can only use theme directly and not props.theme, because that did not seem to work.

 ### Errors